-If you cannot connect to the router from your PC, your network card may be configured in such a way that it is not possible to connect to the router.
-Take one or more of the following steps in order to solve the problem:
+If you cannot connect to the router from your PC, your network card may be configured in a way that prevents a connection.
+Try one or more of the following steps to resolve the issue:

-- Make sure your PC's network card is configured to obtain the IP address form the DHCP server (by default the DHCP server is running in the router). - Connect the router to the PC via Switch. - Connect the router to the PC, start the router first and then start the PC after the router's initialization.
+- Ensure your PC's network card is configured to obtain an IP address automatically from a DHCP server (the router's DHCP server is enabled by default). - · Connect the router to the PC via a network switch. - Connect the PC directly to the router, but start the router first and wait for it to initialize completely before starting the PC.